hasanhg/robomotion-templates/templates/replace_words_in_word_document.md

 ### How it Works?

-1. Go to Repositories screen in Admin Console.

-2. Add [Testing](https://packages.robomotion.io/testing) package repository url.

-3. Go to Flow Designer and press package icon above the node palette.
+1. Go to Flow Designer and press package icon above the node palette.

-4. You should see Microsoft Word package icon, install it.
+2. You should see Microsoft Word package icon, install it.

-5. Edit the Config Node.
+3. Edit the Config Node.

-6. Set msg.wordpath to the word document.
+4. Set msg.wordpath to the word document.

-7. Set msg.oldtext to word that you want to change.
+5. Set msg.oldtext to word that you want to change.

-8. Set msg.newtext to the new word.
+6. Set msg.newtext to the new word.